wyfo/apischema/docs/json_schema.md

 ### With dataclass

 `additionalProperties`/`patternProperties` can be added to dataclasses by using  fields annotated with `properties` metadata.
-Properties not mapped on regular fields will be deserialized into this fields; they must have a `Mapping` type (or be [convertible](conversions.md) from `Mapping`) because they are instanciated with a mapping.
+Properties not mapped on regular fields will be deserialized into this fields; they must have a `Mapping` type, or be [deserializable](conversions.md) from a `Mapping`, because they are instantiated with a mapping.

 ```python
 {!properties.py!}